Controller Area Network (CAN) Bus

 How do I troubleshoot a noisy CAN network?

-Use an oscilloscope to view the differential signal.
-Ensure the voltage difference is correct (2.0V to 3.0V).
-Check that twisted pair cabling is used, the shield is grounded at only one end (to prevent ground loops), and verify the 60-ohm resistance across CAN_H and CAN_L (two 120-ohm resistors in parallel).
+Fire up an oscilloscope to eye the differential signal.
+Confirm 2.0V-3.0V split, twisted pair wiring, shield grounded at one end only (no ground loops), and 60 ohms across CAN_H and CAN_L (your two 120-ohm resistors in parallel).

 Does CAN Bus support hot-swapping?